-- 6.1 You must supply to us information about learners enrolled in a course, programme or Credential for whom you receive Equity Fund Funding, in accordance with the Single Data Return information requirements set out in Condition 2(a) of the DQ7+ Fund Funding Conditions or the DQ1-2 Fund Funding Conditions (as applicable). - 6.2 For more information, please refer to the SDR Manual and SDR Appendices.
+- 6.1 You must supply to us information about learners enrolled in a course, programme or Micro-credential for whom you receive Equity Fund Funding, in accordance with the Single Data Return information requirements set out in the DQ1-2 Fund or the DQ7+ Fund Funding Conditions (as applicable). - 6.2 For more information, please refer to the SDR Manual and SDR Appendices.